AHendley84/Formula-1-Card-Battles/README.md

 - Image used in 404.html courtesy of [CNN.com](https://edition.cnn.com/2018/08/30/motorsport/formula-one-crashes-defined-sport-halo-spt-intl/index.html).
 - Thanks to [Stack Overflow](https://stackoverflow.com/questions/4919076/outline-effect-to-text) for help on applying the text-shadow to the text on the 404, Player Win and Computer Win pages.
 - Credit to [W3 Schools](https://www.w3schools.com/jsref/prop_style_cursor.asp) for the cursor change property guidance.
+- Thanks to [GitHub](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) for this handy guide to adding your own custom 404 page.